MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ---
 # Create a remote network using Azure vWAN

 This article explains how to simulate remote network connectivity using a remote virtual wide-area network (vWAN).
-If you want to simulate remote network connectivity using an Azure virtual network gateway, see the article, [Create a remote network using Azure virtual networks](/entra/global-secure-access/how-to-simulate-remote-network).
+If you want to simulate remote network connectivity using an Azure virtual network gateway (VNG), see the article, [Simulate remote network connectivity using Azure VNG](/entra/global-secure-access/how-to-simulate-remote-network).

 ## Prerequisites